lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans8.md

 Comparing these 2 screenshots, did you find any interesting clues? 😉

-Lady H. noticed for features like duration and age, their CTGAN generated features in negative class have lots of overlap with their positive class values, by contrast real data's values in these features are better at distinguishing the positive and negative classes.
+Lady H. noticed for features like "duration" and "age", their CTGAN generated features in negative class have lots of overlap with their positive class values, by contrast real data's distributions in these features are better at distinguishing the positive and negative classes.
 This might be part of reasons why real data trained model performed better in classification.
-Having this thought, she decided to use CTGAN to generate synthetic training data for positive class and negative class separately, hoping this can get more accurate feature distributions in both classes and therefore improve the synthetic data trained model's performance.
+Having this thought, she decided to generate synthetic training data for positive class and negative class separately, hoping this can get more accurate feature distributions in both classes and therefore improve the synthetic data trained model's performance.

-This method is called as ASDGP, standing for <b>A</b>djusted <b>S</b>ynthetic <b>D</b>ata <b>G</b>eneration <b>P</b>rocess, a name Lady H. made up 😉!
+She call this method as ASDGP, standing for <b>A</b>djusted <b>S</b>ynthetic <b>D</b>ata <b>G</b>eneration <b>P</b>rocess.
+Yes, it's a made-up name 😉!

-And she made it!
-The performance finally jumped above 0.6.
+By applying ASDGP on CTGAN generated data, the performance finally jumped above 0.6.
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/syn_exp_table.png" width="930" height="441" />

 🌻 [Check code details here >>][1]

-Do you have any other ideas to further improve the prediction performance of synthetic trained model?
-Would you like to try with CastGAN?
+Do you have any other ideas to further improve the prediction performance of synthetic data trained model?
+Would you like to try with CasTGAN?
 You're very welcome to share your experiments or ideas [here][2]!

 #